 1. Medical and Behavioural Issues

 During that time, their known medical needs are attended to, and our rescue partners assess their behaviour as thoroughly as possible.
 The dogs will see a vet a minimum of one time before they transport, and often, they are seen multiple times.
 Any and all medical records for your dog will be provided to you upon pick up.
-Dogs leaving Texas on transport must be seen by a vet for a health check and a medical certificate before they are allowed to board the transport vehicle.
+Dogs leaving on transport must be seen by a vet for a health check and a medical certificate before they are allowed to board the transport vehicle.

 Your rescue dog has been through a tough time before they arrive in your home.
 They have been through time on the streets or neglectful homes, time in shelters, boarding or fostering, transport, and then their final stop: your home.
 Please educate yourself on the decompression of rescue dogs.
 It can take weeks.
 They must be given time to decompress in their new homes, to relax, to ‘learn the ropes’, and to let their true personalities show through.
 A dog that has been ‘bounced around’, or otherwise traumatized, may not show their true personality until they are settled into their home for some time.
 Please keep this in mind.
 Be patient with your dog.
+Look at this in dogs eyes.

 We are available to you for support during the decompression period, but fully expect adopters will commit to seeing their dogs through this decompression period.
 We ask that our adopters do not request to relinquish their dog during the decompression period, unless the safety of the dog or the people within the household becomes a concern.